caosenqi2/cs580_program3/README.md

 # CS580u Programming and System Tools
 ## Fall 2018
-### PROGRAM 2 README FILE
+### PROGRAM 3 README FILE

 ## KNOWN BUGS AND INCOMPLETE PARTS:
-- What parts of the program you were not able to complete
+- None

 ## REFERENCES:
-- List any outside resources used
+- None

 ## MISCELLANEOUS COMMENTS:
-- Anything you would like the grader to know
+- I have a homework extension from the instructor till Sunday midnight, Oct 21 2018.
+If you have any questions, please email me at scao16@binghamton.edu.

 # Assignment Description
 ## Program 3 - Unix System Tools